 Is Motley Fool Stock Advisor a Scam?

 To be clear, I'm a fan of Motley Fool Stock Advisor and maintain a subscription.
 It's also the best overall Fool product as it applies to the widest audience.
-There are many things to like about it include:
+There are many things to like about it including:

 - Two monthly recommendations